An Advanced Look Into Causation, & Possible Conservative Treatment Options for The Meniscus

 Based on feedback from our customers, we have found that treatments for the meniscus are often incredibly successful.

-What is the success rate of the T•Shellz Wraps?
+What is the success rate of the Knee T•Shellz Wraps®?
 Do they really work?

 How much time do I need to dedicate for treatments?
 Are the products easy to use?

 In regards to the T•Shellz Wrap®, it is ideal to use the device two or three times a day on average.
-Recommended treatment sessions should span from 5 to 15 minutes in duration and the device will turn off automatically at 30 minutes.
+Each treatment session is a maximum of 20 minutes in duration and the device will turn off automatically at that time.
 Typically, people use the T•Shellz Wrap® before bed, upon awakening (or not long after) and one other time during the day when the opportunity presents itself.
 For people in an office setting, many will use the device at work (as it can be worn over clothing).
-For others, they will use the device an our or two after work.
+For others, they will use the device an hour or two after work.

 How long has MendMeShop been in business